HIV Testing Overview

 Types of HIV Tests and Their Window Periods

-There are three types of HIV tests: nucleic acid tests (NAT), antigen/antibody tests, and antibody tests, and they all have different window periods:
+There are three types of HIV tests and they all have different window periods.

 Ask your health care provider or HIV testing counselor about the window period for your test and whether you will need a follow-up test to confirm the results.
 If you’re using a self-test, you can get that information from the materials included in the test’s package.

-If you get an HIV test after a potential HIV exposure and the result is negative, get tested again after the window period.
-You can only be sure you are HIV-negative if:
+If you get an HIV test after a potential HIV exposure and the result is negative, the next step is to get tested again after the window period.
+You can only be sure you are HIV negative if:

 - Your most recent test is after the window period.